Visa and residence permit

 You can use this manual (pdf) to guide you through the online application process for your visa or residence permit.

 For a number of nationalities it is obliged to undergo a tuberculosis test and - if necessary - treatment - in order to obtain a residence permit.
+If this applies to you, you will receive a declaration of intent which states that you are willing to take a tuberculosis test within three months after arrival.

 Should it become clear after the issue of a residence permit that - despite signing the declaration of intent - you failed to undergo a TB test within the period of three months, this may result in a cancellation of the permit that was granted.